rodrigosandrin/zabbix_xenserver/README.md

 # Zabbix Xenserver
-This templates Monitoring Xenserver disks HBA and Memory from all nodes.
+This templates Monitoring Xenserver disks HBA, Physical Networks and Memory from all nodes.
 The agent is setup on xenserver master.

 ## Install Zabbix Agent on Xenserver